The Impact Presidential Elections Have on Markets

 While equity performance has typically been strong during the first year of the Presidential term and generally positive throughout the entire term, equity (VIX) and bond (MOVE) volatility typically spikes immediately following the election.
 Regardless of what party wins the election, history shows volatility increases during the 30 days immediately following the election.
 However, equities and bonds tend to experience more volatility following a Republican victory (Figure 5).

 While the popular belief is Republican Presidents are better for financial markets, that is not necessarily the case, especially for equities.
 While the sitting Presidential party may have an impact on what equity sectors perform better than others, the broader equity market tends to perform well regardless of what presidential party is in office.
-However, history also shows that bond performance tends to be better under Republican regimes.
+However, history also shows that bond performance tends to be better under Republican administrations.

 There will continue to be discussions about which presidential party is better for financial markets for the remainder of time, but history shows those discussions are irrelevant.
 The performance of financial markets, particularly equities, doesn’t hinge on who is sitting in the oval office, but rather on the health of the economy and corporate earnings.
 Rather than focusing on who will be President for the next four years, focus on the long term when building investment portfolios.